MarGhaf/Predicting-Seasonal-flu-Vaccination/README.md

 >Regarding feature importance, the XGBoost Classifier concluded that people's openinon about efficacy and risk of vaccination were the most important features for predicting vaccination pattern.
 The doctor recommendation was also a valuable feature that used to explore data.
 Two other features were also considered most important were age and race.

 # Recommendation
+People's opinions about vaccination are an important predictor of vaccination patterns in societies.
+Raising public awareness of the benefits of vaccination is key to increasing vaccination coverage.
+Physician recommendations, on the other hand, can make a big difference in people's attitudes toward vaccination.Below are recommendations that the U.S. Department of Health and Human Services may make to improve vaccination coverage:
+>- Put more effort into groups that are more likely to be unvaccinated, such as men, blacks and Hispanics.
+>- Ask doctors for advice about immunizations during the patients' routine check-up.